In this article

 The belief that learning a language is reserved for the young is a myth that needs to be shattered.
 Regardless of age, it’s never too late to embark on the journey of learning French.
 In fact, there are unique benefits and opportunities that come with being older, making the process even more fulfilling and enjoyable.
 Let’s explore why learning French at 70 or beyond is not only possible but also incredibly advantageous.

-One of the most common misconceptions about language learning is that it becomes impossible or extremely difficult as you age.
+No. The most common misconception about language learning is that it becomes impossible or extremely difficult as you age.
 Many believe that after a certain point, the brain loses its ability to absorb new information, particularly when it comes to something as complex as a foreign language.
 This belief often discourages older adults from even trying to learn a new language.
 However, this idea is far from the truth.

 Scientific research has shown that the brain remains plastic throughout life, meaning it can adapt and form new neural connections at any age.
 This phenomenon, known as neuroplasticity, means that whether you’re 20, 50, or 70, your brain is still capable of learning and adapting to new information.
 Studies have demonstrated that learning a new language, even later in life, stimulates cognitive function, improves memory, and can even help delay the onset of age-related cognitive decline.